-So at one extreme, “hard” Brexit could involve the UK refusing to compromise on issues like the free movement of people even if meant leaving the single market.
+So at one extreme, “hard” Brexit could involve the UK refusing to compromise on issues like the free movement of people even if it meant leaving the single market or having to give up hopes of aspects of free trade arrangements.
 At the other end of the scale, a “soft” Brexit might follow a similar path to Norway, which is a member of the single market and has to accept the free movement of people as a result of that.

 What is the single market?

 The single market is seen by its advocates as the EU’s biggest achievement and one of the main reasons it was set up in the first place.
 Britain was a member of a free trade area in Europe before it joined what was then known as the common market.
 In a free trade area countries can trade with each other without paying tariffs – but it is not a single market because the member states do not have to merge their economies together.